rolandtoth/AdminOnSteroids/README.md

 **Template edit links in the main pagelist**

-A new pagelist action is added to the items as the last item, named as "#" plus the template name.
+A new pagelist action is added to the items as the last item if the submodule is enabled.
 Note that this template edit link doesn't respect the target you've set in the module settings, clicking on them always load the template edit page in the same page (you can use the middle mouse button to open in a new tab).
 Long-click can be used to open it in a modal window.

 *Template edit link when hovering on a page title:*